sambacha/DAVe/README.md

 ## Run

-Use script `start_opnfi_risk.sh` to start the application.
+Use script `start_dave.sh` to start the application.
 The scirpt works on Linux and MacOS.

 ## Managing user database